lisaross/tana-beginners/memory-bank/chapter-template.md

-# Chapter Template for "Tana for Real People"
+# Chapter Template for "Tana Simplified: Digital Organization for Everyone"

 This is a preliminary chapter template to be refined after user interviews.
 The template follows the "Write Useful Books" approach, front-loading value and maintaining high value-per-page ratio.